Argophyllum curtum: Etymology

 The genus name Argophyllum is derived from Ancient Greek Árgos meaning white or shining, and phúllon meaning leaf.
 It refers to the white colouration of the underside of the leaves.
-The species epithet curtum is from the Latin curtus, meaning short, and refers to the shallow teeth on the edges of the leaves.
+The species epithet curtum is from the Latin curtus, meaning short, and refers to the very small teeth on the margins of the leaves.

 Distribution and habitat

 A. curtum is restricted to a small area of the Wet Tropics of Queensland between Kuranda and Edmonton near Cairns.
-It is usually found on the margins of rainforest and streams as well as open forest.
-It grows on soils derived from basalt.
+There are 5, possibly 6, populations in that area (one that was previously reported has not been relocated since).
+It is found in open forest and on the margins of streams in complex notophyll rainforest, usually on granitic alluvial soils.
+The altitudinal range is between 120 and 630 m.